|Honda C-100 Dream||Honda CBF 250 Twister||Classic & Rare Bikes|

 By extra care I mean all the necessary procedures to assure you have in the future an engine that performs well all the time, with low internal friction and consequently less noise, with lesser fuel consumption, with more reliability, and that achieve a higher than usual mileage.
 Here we have to take into account the oil changes, oil filter changes at recommended intervals, the maintenance services whenever necessary, the use of original parts, etc.

-I express my opinion here embased in the fact that I coud get the best performance possible from the 7 motorcycles I bought brand new so far: 6 bikes from Honda, I hit the road with all of them in the first 1.500 km at least (ML 125, CB 400, XL 125 S, CBX 200 Strada, C-100 Dream and CBX 250 Twister), and a bike from Sundown (Hunter 90).
+I express my opinion here embased in the fact that I coud get the best performance possible from the 7 motorcycles I bought brand new so far: 6 bikes from Honda, I hit the road with all of them in the first 1.500 km at least (All Honda I had: ML 125, CB 400, XL 125 S, CBX 200 Strada, C-100 Dream and CBX 250 Twister), and a bike from Sundown (Hunter 90).

 Achieving my goal: from the 10.000 km onwards, in reality after the 6.000 km maintenance service, I noticed that my Honda CBX 250 Twister is more and more smooth and economical.
 I am really pleased with this bike.
 On the 27/07/2002 I went to Brasília - DF to the Motorcyclist Day meeting.